arnold117/arnold117.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Arnold Zhou (周亚诺), a researcher focused on applying machine learning to digital phenotyping, wearable sensing, and understanding the effects of light on human health.
+I'm (Arnold) Yanuo Zhou (周亚诺), a researcher focused on applying machine learning to digital phenotyping, wearable sensing, and understanding the effects of light on human health.

 ## Research Interests